Languages of Nigeria

 There are over 520 native languages spoken in Nigeria.
-The official language is English, which was the language of Colonial Nigeria.
-The English-based creole Nigerian Pidgin – first used by the British and African slavers to facilitate the Atlantic slave trade in the late 17th century – is the most common lingua franca, spoken by over 60 million people.
+The two official languages are English (which was the language of Colonial Nigeria) and French (since 1996).
+The English-based creole Nigerian Pidgin – first used by the British and African slavers to facilitate the Atlantic slave trade in the late 17th century – has now become the most common lingua franca, spoken by over 60 million people.

-The most commonly spoken native languages are Hausa (over 63 million when including second-language, or L2, speakers), Yoruba (over 47 million, including L2 speakers), Igbo (over 46 million, including L2 speakers), Ibibio (over 10 million, including L2 speakers), Ijaw cluster (over 5 million), Fulfulde (18 million), Kanuri (7.6 million), Tiv (5 million), and approximately 2 to 3 million each of Nupe, Karai-Karai, Kupa, Kakanda, Edo, Igala, Mafa, Idoma and Efik.
-Nigeria's linguistic diversity is a microcosm of much of Africa as a whole, and the country contains languages from the three major African language families: Afroasiatic, Nilo-Saharan and Niger-Congo.
+The most commonly spoken native languages are Hausa (over 63 million when including second-language, or L2, speakers), Yoruba (over 47 million, including L2 speakers), Igbo (over 33 million, including L2 speakers), Ibibio (over 10 million, including L2 speakers), Ijaw cluster (over 5 million), Fulfulde (18 million), Kanuri (7.6 million), Tiv (4.5 million), and approximately 2 to 3 million each of Nupe, Gbagyi, Edo, Igala, Urhobo, Idoma, Ogoni, Ufia and Efik.
+Nigeria's linguistic diversity is a microcosm of much of Africa as a whole, and the country contains languages from the three major purported African language families: Afroasiatic, Nilo-Saharan and Niger-Congo.
 Nigeria also has several as-yet unclassified languages, such as Centúúm, which may represent a relic of an even greater diversity before the spread of the current language families.

 English and Pidgin

 English is the single most widely spoken language in Nigeria, spoken by 60 million of the population.
 It is the main lingua franca of the country and there are a growing number of sole English speakers due to rapid urbanisation and globalisation.
 English remains the official language and is the major language of communication in government, business and education.
 Furthermore, the national anthem, constitution and pledge are written in English.
 Almost all mass media transmit information in English.
 English became the official language when Nigeria was created from diverse national groups by the British Empire.
 Despite decolonisation, Nigeria chose to make English the official language to promote national cultural unity and so not to favour any particular native language.

 Despite its status, English is not widely spoken in rural areas.
 Many Nigerians struggle with English, evidenced by the 60 percent fail rate of the WASSCE in English (May/June 2015), an important exam certificate.
 Nevertheless, many Nigerians hold negative social attitudes towards the country's native languages, combining to lead to the neglect of Nigeria's many native languages.
 As such, there are fears from prominent linguists that Nigerian native languages are endangered and face eventual extinction.

-Pidgin, first used by British and African slavers to facilitate the Atlantic slave trade in the late 17th century, has replaced the native language for many Nigerians.
+Pidgin, first used by British and African slavers to facilitate the Atlantic slave trade in the late seventeenth century, has replaced the native language for many Nigerians.
 Many Nigerians speak Nigerian Pidgin, a creole language based on English, which is a popular social and cultural language.
 It has become popular in the mass media and in political slogans.
 According to a 2012 study, the replacement of native local languages with Pidgin is inevitable in the areas studied.